acc0untz0138/DenpaEx/README.md

 - The title, start prompt, and gf can all be offset individually using offsets.json.
 - Antialiasing can be set for the title, start prompt, gf, and custom bg using offsets.json.
 - Gf can be rescaled using offsets.json.
-- A custom background can be added, using eitehr a static image or a looping animation which is loaded automatically.
+- A custom background can be added, using either a static image or a looping animation which is loaded automatically.
 - The bpm can be set in offsets.json.
 - The newgrounds shoutout can be replaced with any number of randomly selected shoutouts using shoutouts.json, using custom images.
 - A hue swap shader is present and automatically activates upon waiting 180 ticks.